TejasNaik24/Tennis-Coach-AI/README.md

 2. Create a Hugging Face API key:
 Go to [https://huggingface.co/settings/tokens](https://huggingface.co/settings/tokens) and create a new read access token.
-Copy this key — you’ll need it to authenticate requests to the Mistral model.
+Copy this key — you’ll need it to authenticate requests to the Qwen model.

 3. Configure environment variables:
 ```env